Condos In Huntington Beach California

 The average 2 bedroom condo in Huntington has about 1000 sq ft, while a 1 bedroom is going to be closer to say 700 sq ft.

-Ideally 1 bedroom condos are meant for a single person or a couple, but trying to put a couple and a baby in a 1 bedroom condo can be pretty tight.
+Ideally 1 bedroom condos are meant for a single person, but trying to put a couple and a baby in a 1 bedroom condo can be pretty tight.

 Units are priced per sq ft so it’s vital to know how much space you need in order to get a budget planned and get serious about the buying process.